Get and store the shop origin

 If you’re unable to use any of the Shopify-provided libraries listed above, then you need to parse the

-shop parameter out of the authentication URL and store it for later use.
+host parameter out of the authentication URL and store it for later use.

 To get the

-shop parameter, parse it out of the confirmation redirect URL during the installation confirmation step of the authorization process.
+host parameter, parse it out of the confirmation redirect URL during the installation confirmation step of the authorization process.

 After you’ve got the

-shop parameter, you need to store it for the duration of the user session.
+host parameter, you need to store it for the duration of the user session.
 It’s best to use the session mechanism of your preferred framework.
 Otherwise, you can store the parameter in an HTTP-only cookie.

 Each embedded application URL includes an